Skip to content

 Just as it is for Muncher, the speed of the ghosts is controlled by the vx and vy properties that represent the horizontal and vertical speed each ghost can move in pixels per second.
 Each ghost has a different set of values for the vx and vy properties.
 Experiment with changing the values to see what effect it has.

-Keeping the ghosts in bounds
+Step 7: Keeping the ghosts in bounds

 The reason the ghosts all fly off the screen is because we do not perform the check to keep them within the play area bounds like we do for Muncher.
 The code in the update() function is missing a call to ghost.keep_in_bounds().